 Each bungalow only has three walls connecting guests to nature in a very real way.
 Our room had two hammocks that essentially made the fourth wall of our bungalow.
 A room that just so happened to be Nora and Jose’s master bedroom before 2016 when they decided to turn their family home into a resort.

-Our first night I awoke to a thunderstorm.
-After a bolt of lightening, I sat straight up in bed only to be met by strong winds and rain pelting my face.
-Even after rolling down a rain shield that night was an unforgettable experience.
+On our first night, I awoke to a thunderstorm.
+After a bolt of lightning, I sat straight up in bed only to be met by strong winds and rain pelting my face.
+Even after rolling down a rain shield, that night was an unforgettable experience.
 We were taken aback by both the use of the land and the open architecture plan which provided endless panoramic views.

 Dominican Republic Beaches